-For each P&C Meeting, prior notice is sent via. the school email service and will also be placed in the school newsletter.
+For each P&C Meeting, prior notice is sent via School Bytes and will also be placed in the school newsletter.

 Meetings are formal but aim to be informative.
-Our School Principal provides a general update on issues affecting the school and our students as well as answer any question.
+Our School Principal provides a general update on issues affecting the school and our students as well as answers any question.
 Participating in the meetings is a wonderful way to meet other parents/carers, members of the staff and importantly, to learn about your school.
-Each P&C meeting, we have an internal or external speaker to address parents/carers on issues impacting our boys.
+At each P&C meeting, we have an internal or external speaker to address parents/carers on issues impacting our boys.